veekaybee/veekaybee.github.io/content/blog/2024-01-05-closing-viberary.md

 {{< figure  width="600" src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/main/static/images/searchrecscontext.png">}}

-An additional consideration was that recommendation surfaces are also traditionally rows of cards or lists that are loaded when the user is logged in, something that I don't also don't have and don't want to implement from the front-end perspective.
+An additional consideration was that recommendation surfaces are also traditionally rows of cards or lists that are loaded when the user is logged in, something that I also don't have and don't want to implement from the front-end perspective.
 I'd like the user to be able to enter their own search query.

 This idea eventually evolved into the thinking that, given my project constraints and preferences, what I had was really a semantic search problem aimed specifically at a non-personalized way of surfacing books.